federico-pi/track-server/README.md

 Use Expo to run this app.

-cd position-tracker-server
-npm run dev
-(THIS CONNECTS TO THE MONGO INSTANCE)
+(THIS CONNECTS TO THE MONGO INSTANCE) cd position-tracker-server npm run dev

-cd position-tracker-server
-ngrok http 3000
-(REPLACE 'BaseURL' WITH FORWARDING HTTP IN './src/api/tracker')

-cd position-tracker-app
-yarn install
+(THIS EXPOSES A WEB SERVER TO YOUR LOCAL MACHINE) cd position-tracker-server ngrok http 3000 replace 'BaseURL' with ngrok forwarding http in './src/api/tracker'

-yarn add react-navigation
+(THIS INSTALLS DEPENDENCIES AND RUNS THE APP) cd position-tracker-app yarn install yarn add react-navigation